 Make a plan for how you will communicate in case of an emergency.

-Cell phone reception is unreliable in the remote and rugged terrain where you will be traveling.
+Cell phone and GPS reception is unreliable in the remote and rugged terrain where you will be traveling.
 Be aware that 911 calls may go to distant dispatch centers—perhaps even in Canada.

 Carrying a SPOT beacon will allow you to send regular reminders to friends and family that you are safe and even show them your location on a map.
 An emergency button alerts local authorities of where you are and that help is needed.